Mad Dog

 • Format: 224 pages, pback

-The first novel by Mad Dog scriptwriter Don Shaw, originally published by the small Derbyshire-based publishers Tideswell Press in 2004, is to be repackaged and republished this August by Random House – the world's largest publishing house.
+THE FIRST NOVEL by Mad Dog scriptwriter Don Shaw, originally published by the small Derbyshire-based publishers Tideswell Press in 2004, is to be repackaged and republished this August by Random House – the world's largest publishing house.

 Shaw revealed to Survivors: Mad Dog that inspiration for The Hike came directly from his own experiencing rambling in the Derbyshire Peak District: 'I've been hiking now every week for ten years with two friends who are retired.
 The Hike is a humorous account of our adventures, but it also touches upon questions like 'why are we here, and what are we doing?'
 There are resonances, overtones, from Survivors in a way, particularly in the sequel that I'm writing.'